WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Other projects

 There are more projects on the [Google Summer of Code](gsoc) page that could be brought into our standard student internship program.

+### mixOmics - Research - Data Science or Software Engineering
+This projects looks to improve the mixOmics toolkit, an R package dedicated to the statistical integration of omics data sets.
+For more details see  [mixOmics project.](students-mixOmics.md)